 Introduction to Hazleton, Pennsylvania

 Hazleton, Pennsylvania, in Luzerne county, is 35 miles SW of Scranton, Pennsylvania (center to center) and 81 miles NW of Philadelphia, Pennsylvania.
-The city, which is in the Scranton - - Wilkes - Barre - - Hazleton area, has 23,329 residents.
+The city is in the Scranton - - Wilkes - Barre - - Hazleton area.

 The Borough of Hazelton was incorporated by two acts of State Legislature.
 The first approval came on April 31, 1851 and the second act was authorized on April 22, 1856.
 The community was named after Hazel Creek which is located nearby.
 Ariovistus "Ario" Pardee, an engineer from New York who is regarded as the founder of Hazelton, purchased land in the area after anthracite coal deposits were discovered in 1818, because he knew that it would prove lucrative.
 Hazelton was incorporated as a city on December 4, 1891.

 Hazleton and Nearby Attractions

 - Eckley Miners' Village